 The AMS Webinar Program allows both seasoned and first-time webinar organizers the opportunity to submit a proposal and receive help with the development, organization, and promotion of their webinar.
 The goal of this program is to expand AMS's webinar offerings and to add value to the great work many AMS members, boards, and committees have been doing.
 If you are thinking about offering a webinar, the AMS Community is a great place to suggest topics in order to solicit help organizing and developing the content.
 Once an idea has been formulated, the webinar organizer should complete one of the below proposal forms.

 There are a variety of formats suitable for webinar presentations, and organizers should account for a variety of learning modes.
 Periodic audience polls will enhance the participant’s webinar experience.
 In general, it is recommended to aim for a webinar presentation length of 30–45 minutes, with an additional 10–15 minutes devoted to a Q&A session at the end.
-(Note that the total presentation should last a minimum of 50 minutes if intended to count for CCM, CBM, or AMS Seal holder professional development points—0.25 points per webinar viewed.)
+(Note that the total presentation should last a minimum of 50 minutes if intended to count for CCM, CBM, or AMS Seal holder professional development points—0.25 points per webinar viewed.
+In addition, presenters receive 0.50 professional development point per webinar given.)

-Webinars hosted by AMS can take place between 11 am and 3 pm Eastern time, Monday, Wednesday, or Friday, except for holidays or times of limited AMS staff availability.
+Webinars hosted by AMS can take place between 11 am and 3 pm Eastern time, Monday–Friday, except for holidays or times of limited AMS staff availability.
 Please consult our calendar for available days and times.

 All materials (PowerPoint presentations, PDF “handouts,” etc.) should be prepared in advance and ready for a scheduled “dry run” a minimum of one week before the webinar date, again referencing the AMS Webinars calendar to select an open date and time.